ashu7982/Countries/README.md

 # Country Information App

-This React app allows users to explore country information, search by currency, and implements debouncing for a smoother search experience.
+This React app allows users to explore country information, search by currency, and implement debouncing for a smoother search experience.
 It utilizes the [restcountries.com API](https://restcountries.com/v3.1/all) to fetch country data.

 ## Features